colinsurprenant/redstorm/README.md

-# RedStorm v0.2.1 - JRuby on Storm
+# RedStorm v0.3.0 - JRuby on Storm

 RedStorm provides the JRuby integration for the [Storm][storm] distributed realtime computation system.

-## Changes from 0.1.x

-- this release introduces the *simple* DSL.
-Topology, Spout and Bolt classes can inherit from the SimpleTopology, SimpleSpout and SimpleBolt classes which provides a very clean and consise DSL.
-See [examples/simple](https://github.com/colinsurprenant/redstorm/tree/master/examples/simple).
-- use the same SimpleTopology class for local development cluster or remote production cluster.
-- the `redstorm` command has a new syntax.
-- gems support in production cluster

 ## Dependencies

-This has been tested on OSX 10.6.8 and Linux 10.04 using Storm 0.5.4 and JRuby 1.6.5
+This has been tested on OSX 10.6.8 and Linux 10.04 using Storm 0.6.0 and JRuby 1.6.5

 ## Installation
 ``` sh